 Alternative minimum tax (AMT)

-AMT previously was imposed on corporations other than S corporations (see below) and small C corporations (generally those with three-year average annual gross receipts not exceeding 7.5 million US dollars [USD]).
+Prior to 2018 AMT was imposed on corporations other than S corporations (see below) and small C corporations (generally those with three-year average annual gross receipts not exceeding USD 7.5 million).
 The tax was 20% of alternative minimum taxable income (AMTI) in excess of a USD 40,000 exemption amount (subject to a phase-out).
 AMTI was computed by adjusting the corporation's regular taxable income by specified adjustments and 'tax preference' items.
 Tax preference or adjustment items could arise, for example, if a corporation had substantial accelerated depreciation, percentage depletion, intangible drilling costs, or non-taxable income.

 P.L.
 115-97 repealed the corporate AMT effective for tax years beginning after 31 December 2017 and provided a mechanism for prior-year corporate AMT credits to be refunded by the end of 2021.

 P.L.
 116-136, enacted as part of COVID-19 relief legislation, amended this provision and provided for all corporate AMT credits to be refunded by the end of 2019.
 More specifically, P.L.
 116-136 accelerated the ability of companies to receive refunds of AMT credits in tax years beginning in 2019.
 Alternatively, companies could elect to claim the entire refundable AMT credit in tax years beginning in 2018.